Periods of continued fractions and volumes of modular knots complements: Sequences of geodesics on the modular surface whose canonical lift complement volume is bounded linearly by the period

 \begin{reptheorem}{seq} For the modular surface $\Sigma_{mod},$ there exist a sequence $\{\gamma_n\}$ of closed geodesics on $\Sigma_{mod}$ such that $n$ is half the period of the continued fraction expansion of $\gamma_n,$ and

 where $v_3$ is the volume of a regular ideal tetrahedron. \end{reptheorem}

-We will use the fact \cite{Thu79} that if a compact orientable hyperbolic $3$-manifold $M$ is obtained by Dehn filling another hyperbolic $3$-manifold $N,$ then the volume of $M$ is less than the volume of $N.$ So the key idea to give the upper bound is to construct a link $ L_\gamma $ associated with $ \gamma $ in $ \mathbb{S}^3 $ such that by Dehn filling along some components of $ L_\gamma, $ we get $M_{\widehat{\gamma}}, $ and also by noticing that $\mathbb{S}^3\setminus L_\gamma $ is homeomorphic to the link complement on the circle bundle over a punctured sphere whose projection to the base surface is a pair of closed curves and the volume can be bounded from above by the self-intersection number of the two closed curves. .2cm Before stating the prove of Theorem \ref{seq}, we recall some tools that will be used in the proof of this result.
+We will use the fact \cite{Thu79} that if a compact orientable hyperbolic $3$-manifold $M$ is obtained by Dehn filling another hyperbolic $3$-manifold $N,$ then the volume of $M$ is less than the volume of $N.$ So the two key ideas to give the upper bound are\string: \begin{enumerate} \item Construct a link $ L_\gamma $ associated with $ \gamma $ in $ \mathbb{S}^3 $ such that by Dehn filling along some components of $ L_\gamma, $ we get $M_{\widehat{\gamma}}. $ \item Notice that $\mathbb{S}^3\setminus L_\gamma $ is homeomorphic to a link (with three components) complement on a circle bundle over a punctured sphere, where projection of the three knots to the base punctured sphere are three closed curves.
+Then by (\cite{CR18}, Thm 1.5) the volume can be bounded from above by the self-intersection number of the three closed curves. \end{enumerate}

+Before stating the proof of Theorem \ref{seq}, we recall some tools that will be used in the proof of this result.